daniel-naz/star-matcher/readme.md

 Our function recieves 4 variables ```image, min_sigma, max_sigma, threshold```.

-- image - Path to image file.
+- image - Path to image file / image file.
 - min_sigma - Approx min size of a star.
 - max_sigma - Approx max size of a star.
 - threshold - Min brightness to classify as star, set heigher (aroud 0.1) for images with a lot of light pollution, smaller values (0.02) work well from clear dark skies.